 Conventional Treatment for Hashimoto’s Disease

-The conventional treatment for Hashimoto’s thyroiditis includes thyroid replacement therapy.
+The conventional treatment for Hashimoto’s disease includes thyroid hormone replacement.

-Patients get typically prescribed synthetically manufactured thyroid hormones, primarily T4 (L-thyroxin /levothyroxine), in the recommended dose of 1.6 to 1.8 mcg / kg / day.
+Patients get typically prescribed synthetically-manufactured thyroid hormones, primarily T4 (thyroxine), in the recommended dose of 1.6 to 1.8 mcg / kg per day.

-T4 is 3 – 4 times less biologically active than T3, in which it is later metabolized to on 5 sites of the body: 1) Liver 2) Kidneys 3) Muscles 4) Intestines 5) Brain.
+T4 has 10-15% the biological activity of T3, in which it is primarily metabolized on 5 sites of the body: 1) Liver 2) Kidneys 3) Muscles 4) Intestines 5) Brain.

 The conversion of T4 to T3 is mainly facilitated by the deiodinase family of enzymes in the liver.